TreeMama/iSeaTree-React-Prototype/README.md

 ### Source Code Secrets

+There are 3 critical files NOT CHECKED in that you will need (as a developer) to interact with the iTree API & the backend firebase database(s).

+To get these files - contact an iSeaTree project administrator.

+The 3 files are:

-`envVariables.ts` file holds all secret keys (api keys etc) associated with the iSeaTree project.
-It should never be commited to a Git repository.
-Before launching iSeaTree for the first time in your development environment, get a copy of the Development `envVariables.ts` from an iSeaTree project administrator.
+- `envVariables.ts` file holds all secret keys (api keys etc) associated with the iTree API.
+It is located in the project root level (same as this README)
+- `\ios\iSeaTree\GoogleService-Info.plist` file (for ios developers.
+Add this to your '\ios\iSeaTree\' folder).
+- `\android\app\google-services.json` file (for android developers.
+Add this to your '\android\app\' folder).

 ```bash
 ./verify-checksums.sh